 The first memorial service in Illinois, one of the first in the nation to honor those who had died in the Civil War, took place at Woodlawn Cemetery on April 29, 1866.
 On the previous Sunday, three returning veterans of the Civil War were waiting for church services to begin at the Crab Orchard Christian Church, located southwest of Carbondale.
-They saw a young woman with two infants approach a small, unmarked grave in the churchyard cemetery, place flowers on the grave and kneel in prayer next to it.
-The veterans then collected wildflowers from fields around the church and placed them on the graves of all the dead soldiers in the cemetery.
+They saw a young woman with two infants approach a small, unmarked grave in the churchyard cemetery, place flowers on it, and kneel in prayer next to it.
+The veterans then collected wildflowers from fields around the church and put them on the graves of all the dead soldiers in the cemetery.

 It occurred to them that the graves of the war dead in Carbondale's Woodlawn Cemetery should also be decorated with flowers, so they arranged with community leaders to have a parade of veterans and a memorial service on the following Sunday, April 29, 1866.
 When the day of remembrance came, more than 200 veterans gathered at the old "Blue Church" on what is now East Jackson Street.
 Methodist Minister J.W.
 Lane stood on the steps to greet them.
 The Marshall of the Day, Colonel E. J. Ingersoll, and the speaker, General John A. Logan of the Union Army, led a procession to Woodlawn Cemetery.

 Silence fell when the parade came into view of the crowd assembled at the Cemetery.
 Reverend Lane led the assemblage in prayer.
 General Logan spoke to his neighbors, saying, among other things, “Every man’s life belongs to his country, and no man has a right to refuse when his country calls for it.”
 These words and other notes of the day were recorded in a book owned by James Green, sexton of Woodlawn Cemetery and Logan’s first cousin.